Flank/flank-dashboard/metrics/web/docs/analysis/02_firestore_emulator_for_driver_tests.md

 firebase emulators:export export_directory
 ```

 The specified `export_directory` will be created if it does not already exist.
 If the specified directory exists, you will be prompted to confirm that the previous export data should be overwritten.
-For more information of using the command consider the following [link](https://firebase.google.com/docs/emulator-suite/install_and_configure#export_and_import_emulator_data).
+For more information on using the command consider [the following link](https://firebase.google.com/docs/emulator-suite/install_and_configure#export_and_import_emulator_data).

-Now we can run the emulator with the initial data by adding the following flag `--import=import_directory`, where the `import_directory` is the directory which holds the exported data.
+Now we can run the emulator with the initial data by adding the following flag `--import=import_directory`, where the `import_directory` is the directory that holds the exported data.

 So with that in place, we can run the emulator by using the following command: